craflin/CDeploy/README.md

 ### From an External Project

-An external project can be build by compiling it with ExternalProject_Add, attaching imported target rules and repackaging it with CPack.
+An external CMake project can be turned into a CDeploy package by compiling it with [ExternalProject_Add](https://cmake.org/cmake/help/latest/module/ExternalProject.html), attaching target importing rules and repackaging it with CPack.

 Example: